bananazon/waybar/README.md

 1. Clone the repository.
 2. Copy the scripts directory to your Waybar directory.
 There are some common files in `./scripts/waybar` so you kind of need it all.

 There is a `configure` directory in the repository that has a means to generate a config.jsonc file from a template file.
-It has its own README.md so go take a look at that when you have a momemnt.
+It has its own README.md so go take a look at that when you have a moment.

 ## Modules
 Each module has a `--help` option, so you can see available options.